mayur20169/mayur20169/README.md

 ## Hi there, Welcome to my Github 👋,

-### I am Mayur Mankar, a 4th-year undergraduate student, majoring in Data Science and Engineering at Indian Institute of Science Education and Research Bhopal.
+### I am Mayur Mankar, a 4th-year student, majoring in Data Science and Engineering at Indian Institute of Science Education and Research Bhopal.
 -------

 ## 🧐 About Me